atyxeut/algolib/README.md

 ## About

-This is a header only library that requires at least C++11 to compile.
-You can use this library with any of the 3 major C++ compilers: GCC, Clang, and MSVC with no compatibility issues.
+This repository contains a header only template library that requires at least C++11 to compile.
+The headers are in /src folder, see [the doc](#documentation-of-src) for examples of usage.

-## How to use
-WIP
+Compiler extensions are employed, but compatibility is ensured (for GCC, Clang, and MSVC).
+It is basically safe to consider that the code conforms to the C++ standard.

+Most undefined behaviors will be caught (by C-style `assert`) if macro `NDEBUG` is not defined ([reference](https://en.cppreference.com/w/cpp/error/assert.html)), see the code for concrete conditions.

+When using the library, never do `using namespace std;` and `using namespace aal;` simultaneously in any scope, otherwise the code probably won't compile due to too many name collisions.
+By the way, it is always recommended to do neither of them.

+## Documentation of `/src`